List of KonoSuba characters: Kazuma's party

 A 17-year-old boy who became a hikikomori, shutting himself off from others and becoming obsessed with video games, after his childhood friend rejected him in middle school.
 While on his way home from buying a video game, he tries to save a classmate from being hit by a tractor that he mistakes for a speeding truck and dies from acute stress reaction, after which he is transported to a fantasy world and becomes a role-playing game character.
 He has average stats in crucial categories, but above-average intelligence and high luck, neither of which are important to adventurers.
 Because he never chooses a class, Kazuma is referred to as an "adventurer" and can learn basic skills and spells that would otherwise be exclusive to a single class, such as stealing, archery, monster detection, and basic magic and learns to overcome the limitations of his classless status by combining skills and spells.
 Because he often flirts with women, except for Aqua, who he finds attractive but is not in love with, his companions initially see him as a pervert hopeless in love, but over time he proves himself to be reliable and useful when the situation calls for it.
-Despite this, Megumin and Darkness fall in love with him over time, though he initially rejects Darkness when she confesses to him.
+Despite this, Megumin and Darkness fall in love with him over time, though he rejects Darkness when she confesses to him.